+'''

+cobra.flux_analysis.variability.flux_variability_analysis (model, reaction_list=None, loopless=False, fraction_of_optimum=1.0, pfba_factor=None, solver=None, solver_args)

+'''

-cobra.flux_analysis.variability.flux_variability_analysis(model, reaction_list=None, loopless=False, fraction_of_optimum=1.0, solver=None, solver_args) Runs flux variability analysis to find the min/max flux values for each each reaction in reaction list.
+Runs flux variability analysis to find the min/max flux values for each each reaction in reaction_list.

 - model (a cobra model) The model for which to run the analysis.
 It will not be modified. - reaction_list (list of cobra.Reaction or str, optional) The reactions for which to obtain min/max fluxes.
-If None will use all reactions in the model. - loopless (boolean, optional) Whether to return only loopless solutions.
+If None will use all reactions in the model.

+- loopless (boolean, optional) Whether to return only loopless solutions.
 Ignored for legacy solvers, also see Notes. - fraction_of_optimum (float, optional) Must be <= 1.0.
 Requires that the objective value is at least fraction max_objective_value.
-A value of 0.85 for instance means that the objective has to be at least at 95% percent of its maximum. - solver (str, optional) Name of the solver to be used.
+A value of 0.85 for instance means that the objective has to be at least at 85% percent of its maximum. - pfba_factor (float, optional) Add additional constraint to the model that the total sum of absolute fluxes must not be larger than this value times the smallest possible sum of absolute fluxes, i.e., by setting the value to 1.1 then the total sum of absolute fluxes must not be more than 10% larger than the pfba solution.
+Since the pfba solution is the one that optimally minimizes the total flux sum, the pfba_factor should, if set, be larger than one.
+Setting this value may lead to more realistic predictions of the effective flux bounds. - solver (str, optional) Name of the solver to be used.
 If None it will respect the solver set in the model (model.solver). - solver_args (additional arguments for legacy solver, optional) Additional arguments passed to the legacy solver.
 Ignored for optlang solver (those can be configured using model.solver.configuration).